minprog/progbg2/game/game.md

 Create a short README.md to explain how to start and play your game just so that I don't miss anything.

-Submit all your files as 'game.zip'.
+Submit all your files as 'game.zip' before Friday October 23 20:59.